Getting things done by not trying

 Setting an ambitious goal actively works against you as it leads to deceptive incremental plans that don’t work.

-Paths to extraordinary success is never obvious.
+Paths to extraordinary success are never obvious.
 If they were known, such alpha would have been long profited away.
 So, when we set an ambitious goal for ourselves, instead of working towards the goal, we get attracted to deceptive incremental milestones that don’t work.
 When we see the history of innovation, it typically comes completely out of the blue.
 Startups disrupt big companies precisely because the next big breakthrough that requires several hops of innovations is impossible to predict.

 Why weren’t digital computers invented in 1500s?
 Because we didn’t have vacuum tubes back then that led to digital computers.
 But, vacuum tubes weren’t invented for digital computers.
 They were invented to improve efficiency of radio transmission.
 Only later, they got hijacked for digital computers.